playcanvas/developer.playcanvas.com/content/en/tutorials/webxr-ray-input.md

 ## UI Interaction

 In this tutorial, we have two types of buttons: Rotate (button-rotate.js) and Color (button-color.js) buttons.
-When rotate button is [clicked][10] it will set rotation speed of a cube:
+When rotate button is [clicked][10], it will set the rotation speed of a cube:

 ```javascript
 entity.button.on('click', function() {